roman-right/beanie-fastapi-demo/articles/eng.md

 I'm excited to introduce [Beanie](https://github.com/roman-right/beanie) - micro ORM for MongoDB!

 The main component of Beanie is [Pydantic](https://pydantic-docs.helpmanual.io/) - a popular library for data parsing and validation.
 It helps to implement the main feature - data structuring.
-Beanie Document - is an abstraction over the Pydantic BaseModel that allows working with Python objects at the application level and JSON objects at the database level.
-In the general case, one MongoDB collection is associated with one Beanie Document.
+Beanie `Document` - is an abstraction over the Pydantic `BaseModel` that allows working with Python objects at the application level and JSON objects at the database level.
+In the general case, one MongoDB collection is associated with one Beanie `Document`.
 This brings predictability when working with the database, and at the same time preserves all the flexibility of MongoDB documents - it is possible to represent any data structure with the Pydantic model (or even a group of structures with Optional and Union annotations).

 I'm doing quite a few pet projects: Experiments with the new technologies and Proofs of Concepts.
 For these purposes, I needed a tool for working with the database that I can use immediately without a long setup.
 And with which I could change the data structure frequently, adding and dropping elements here and there.
 This is how Beanie was born.